 - $35 non-refundable application fee*

-Once we’ve received your application, you’ll be contacted for a telephone interview.
+Once we’ve received your application, you’ll be contacted for a Zoom interview.

 *If you are mailing these items, send them to the US office: Box #17218, 24 Camp Avenue, Stamford, CT 06907.

 A note about application fees: Students on full financial aid or who attend an APA-affiliated school can have their application fee waived.
 A confirmation letter from your institution’s financial aid office should be sent to firstname.lastname@example.org.
 If you are unsure of your institution’s partner status, please inquire with your study abroad office or with APA.

 - Summer 2023: we must receive all of your documents by April 15, 2023

 Applications received after the deadline will be considered according to space and availability.

 Lindsay Turlan and Monika Markley, our dedicated US-based representatives, are the go-to people for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
 If you have any questions, get in contact with them and they will be happy to help.

 The ideal APA student is bright and motivated, internationally-minded who seeks a cross-cultural experience and has a desire to experience French and Francophone life.